Kwame Brathwaite: Naturally pageants

 In the 1960s, his work also appeared in New York Amsterdam News, The City Sun, and The Daily Challenge.
 He photographed concerts of Stevie Wonder, Bob Marley, James Brown, and Muhammad Ali.

 In 2017, Brathwaite was honored at the 75th Aperture Gala.

+Yemi Bamiro's documentary Black Is Beautiful: The Kwame Brathwaite Story on Brathwaite's life and work was shown as part of the Official Competition of the BFI London Film Festival in 2025.